 You receive what looks like a reasonable quote for moving goods from Point A to Point B. However, when the invoice arrives, it includes a range of charges that were never part of the original conversation.
 The total is now much higher, leaving you to wonder where things went wrong.

-This disconnect stems from how base shipping fees are structured.
+This disconnect stems from how base logistics fees are structured.
 These fees usually include just the basics: weight, distance, and the type of service.
 What’s missing are the dozens of variables that can affect the actual freight costs between the warehouse and the final destination.
 Think fuel surcharges, lift gate fees, and other service-related add-ons—these aren’t optional; they’re often necessary, yet they’re rarely mentioned upfront.

-Without full visibility into these additional charges, it’s easy to underestimate the total shipping fees.
+Without full visibility into these additional charges, it’s easy to underestimate the total logistics fees.
 Understanding this gap between the quote and the invoice is the first step toward managing—and ultimately reducing—your logistics budget surprises.

-Breaking Down Accessorial Charges That Blindside Budgets
+Breaking Down Accessorial Charges that Blindside Budgets

 Accessorial charges are service add-ons that don’t appear in your base rate, but they show up in your final bill.
 Here are the most common (and expensive) ones you should watch out for: